dnordstrom/mrnordstrom.com/_posts/2007-10-01-time-really-does-tell.markdown

 It's funny how time gives you perspective that brings out those wonderful moments.
 Question is; why bother to worry when it won't matter anyhow?

-�������Worry never robs tomorrow of its sorrow, it only saps today of its joy.�������
+???????Worry never robs tomorrow of its sorrow, it only saps today of its joy.???????
 <em>Leo F. Buscaglia</em>